greenmap/ogm-archived/sites/all/modules/contrib/profile_csv/README.txt

-$Id: README.txt,v 1.1.8.1 2009/07/07 23:43:55 kbahey Exp $
+$Id: README.txt,v 1.1.8.2 2010/05/11 23:32:37 kbahey Exp $

 Copyright 2006 http://2bits.com

 Description:
 ------------

-This is a profile module export user and profile data to a comma separated variable file (CSV).
+This is a profile module export user and profile data to a Comma Separated Values file (CSV).

 This is useful if you want to feed the data to other systems such as membership system, event registration,  ...etc.